 In its statement to the Council, ISHR – together with Sexual Rights Initiative and Minority Rights Group – welcomed the report and its mention of the death of Adama Traoré in France at the hands of police but regretted that, despite the information submitted, Switzerland was not named as a country also plagued by racist police violence.
 ISHR also regretted that despite France being a member of the Human Rights Council, it allows the culture of impunity to persist.
 For instance, after half a decade of judicial proceedings, Adama Traoré’s family is still waiting for a trial of the police officers implicated in his death.
 Delays and repeated dismissal of cases continue to prevail when it comes to police violence in France.
 Watch ISHR’s statement here.

 ISHR, as part of a broad civil society coalition, called on the Council, throughout its 47th session, to adopt a resolution that ensures effective accountability and follow-up to HRC Resolution 43/1 on systemic racism and police violence against Africans and people of African descent in the United States and globally.
 On 13 July 2021, the Council adopted the historic consensus resolution 47/21 which establishes an international independent expert mechanism for a period of three years.
 The mechanism, which will comprise three experts with law enforcement and human rights expertise, is mandated to pursue transformative change for racial justice and equality in the context of law enforcement globally.
 It is tasked to consider the legacies of colonialism and the Transatlantic slave trade in enslaved Africans, to investigate governments’ responses to peaceful anti-racism protests and all violations of international human rights law and to contribute to accountability and redress for victims.
 In addition, the resolution mandated annual reporting of the High Commissioner on systemic racism, violations of international human rights law against Africans and people of African descent by law enforcement agencies, and to contribute to accountability and redress.
-Starting from June 2022, the new expert mechanism and the High Commissioner will present their written annual reports to the Council followed by a debate that prioritises the participation of directly affected individuals and communities.
+Starting from the HRC’s fifty–first session (September/October 2022), the new expert mechanism and the High Commissioner will present their written annual reports to the Council followed by a debate that prioritises the participation of directly affected individuals and communities.

 Key takeaways from the Council’s discussion